austincloudguru/ansible-role-splunk-forwarder/README.md

     splunk_forwarder_admin_user:            # Set the administrative user for the forwarder
     splunk_forwarder_admin_pass:            # Set the administrative password for the forwarder
     splunk_forwarder_depl_server:           # Set to the URL:Port of your splunk deployment server i.e. "splunk-mgt:8089" (optional)
-    splunk_forwarder_indexer_hostname:      # Set to the URL of your splunk indexer i.e. "splunk-indexer"
+    splunk_forwarder_indexer_hostname:      # Set to a list of the hostnames of your splunk indexer(s) i.e. "splunk-indexer"
     splunk_forwarder_output_use_tls:        # Set to true then adjust your variables as necessary
     splunk_forwarder_default_index:         # Set to the index that the forwarder should use i.e. "default"
     splunk_forwarder_default_sourcetype:    # Set the Source type i.e. "nginx"